DataBiosphere/toil/docs/tutorial.rst

     A.addChild(Job())
     A.addFollowOn(Job())

-    # B is a job which needs to run after A and it's successors
+    # B is a job which needs to run after A and its successors
     B = Job()

     # The way to do this without encapsulation is to make a